mepp/autochimp/readme.txt

 == Changelog ==

+= 2.01 =

+* Small UI updates
+* Fixed issue with '.' in Category names
+* Loading scripts only when AutoChimp admin menus are active
+* 2.0 acknowledgements added

 = 2.0 =

 * Major upgrade of the UI.
 Options are now organized by tabs.
 * Manual sync will now give you real time updates and progress.
-No more click the button and watch the page spin and spin.
+No more click the button and watch the page spin and spin with no progress feedback.
 * Create campaigns from multiple categories of posts and send them to various lists and interest groups.
 * Choose MailChimp user templates for your campaigns.
 * Create excerpts of campaigns.